Review of Factorials Explained: Definition, Examples, Practice & Video Lessons

 Therefore, 0! = 1.

-Understanding factorials and their properties is crucial for solving problems in mathematics, particularly in combinatorial contexts.
-Practice with various factorial expressions will enhance your proficiency in this area.
+Understanding factorials and their properties is crucial for solving problems in mathematics, particularly in areas involving permutations and combinations.
+Practice with various factorial expressions will enhance your proficiency in this essential mathematical concept.